nachocaru/xaprb.com/content/blog/2005-09-22-interactive-directory-merging.md

 layout: post
 permalink: /2005/09/22/interactive-directory-merging/
 ---
-Hereâ€™s an &#8216;interactive&#8217; directory merging tool that doesn&#8217;t require GUI libraries, printer subsystems, and so forth.
+Hereâ€™s an 'interactive' directory merging tool that doesn't require GUI libraries, printer subsystems, and so forth.
 It is useful when you want to do things the easy way, at a terminal, without taking your hands off your keyboard.
-And it works on systems where you don&#8217;t have access to install things yourself, such as a shared webhosting server.
+And it works on systems where you don't have access to install things yourself, such as a shared webhosting server.

 <pre>#!/bin/bash
 echo "#!/bin/bash" > /tmp/mergedir